fiorino-ai/fiorino-ai/README.md

    cd Fiorino.AI
    ```

-2. Create a virtual environment and activate it:
+2. Create and activate a virtual environment:

    ```
    python -m venv venv
    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
    ```

-3. Install the required packages:
+3. Install dependencies:

    ```
    pip install -r requirements.txt
    ```

-4. Update dependencies (optional):
+4. Set up PostgreSQL:

+   - Install PostgreSQL if you haven't already
+   - Create a new database for Fiorino.AI
+   - Update the `DATABASE_URL` in `app/core/config.py` with your PostgreSQL credentials

+5. Initialize the database:
    ```
-   pip install --upgrade fastapi uvicorn pydantic pydantic-settings pip freeze > requirements.txt
+   python run.py
    ```
+   This will apply all pending migrations before starting the server.

 ## Usage

-To run the server, use the following command:
+Start the server with:

 ```
 python run.py
 ```

-The server will start on `http://localhost:8000`.
-You can access the API documentation at `http://localhost:8000/docs`.
+The server will be available at `http://localhost:8000`.
+API documentation can be accessed at `http://localhost:8000/docs`.

 ## Development

-To run the server in debug mode, set the `DEBUG` environment variable to `True`:
+To run the server in debug mode:

 ```
 DEBUG=True python run.py